thibaudclement/cs269i/docs/lecture-4.md

 In other words, when we have a correlated distribution over actions that gives a signal/recommended action, if the other player follows their recommended action, it is in our best interest to follow our own recommended action.

-For instance, if the spotlight shows us red, it is probably because someone else has green, so we don’t want to go, but if the spotlight shows us green, then we know everyone must have red, so we might as well go.
+For instance, if the traffic light shows us red, it is probably because someone else has green, so we don’t want to go, but if the traffic light shows us green, then we know everyone must have red, so we might as well go.

-**Note:** Every Nash equilibrium is an (un)correlated equilibrium.
+_**Note:** Every Nash equilibrium is an (un)correlated equilibrium._

 **Good news:**